brokenheartz/EmailFinder/README.md

-# GrabMail
+# EmailFinder

-> GrabMail is a simple tool for crawling the available mails in a web page.
+> EmailFinder is a simple tool for crawling the available mails in a web page.

 ## Instalation